On this page

 Especially the category “Political education” aims at increasing young people’s political participation.

-The Youth Department of the Ministry of the German-speaking Community has the responsibility for the coordination of the Youth Strategy Plan.
+The Youth Department of the Ministry of the German-speaking Community has the responsibility for the coordination of the Strategic Plan on Youth.

 A Steering Group has taken the lead in supporting the implementation process (selection of the topics, specification of the measures and editing).
 This Steering Group is composed of representatives of the youth sector, the Government and the Ministry.
-In 2014 the following sat on the Steering Group:
+The composition of the Steering Group is as follows:

 - one member of the staff of the Prime Minister, responsible for external relations, finances and budget, administrative organization,